heycarsten/labici-magento-shopify-migrator/README.md

 This codebase is heavily tied to the requirements of this specific migration, but I think there is a lot to learn in here and apply to your own migration.

+## Layout / Overview

+The overall workflow here is:

+- Get the data out of Magento and place it in the `data` directory
+- Register with Shopify and generate an API key with admin access
+- Run the migrations to extract simple products and configurable products
+- Run the migration to import customers

+For us this was the right mix of automation and manual effort, that might be different for you.

 ## Staging the Magento data

 1. Dump the Magento MySQL database (PHPMyAdmin w/ simple default options works) and place the dumped SQL file into `data/megento_db` Docker will pick it up when you build